radcamp/radcamp.github.io/AF-Biota/Jupyter_Notebook_Setup.md

 ### Mac/Linux SSH Tunnel Configuration

+SSH Tunnel on Mac/Linux can be established through the command line interface.
+Open a Terminal using either spotlight search

 ## Setup to run on the USP cluster

 Everything else in the setup process takes place **in a terminal on